 Picking The Right VPN Is Critical

-You can get into trouble even if you’re torrenting legally.
+Even when you're torrenting completely legal files like Linux distributions or public domain content, ISPs can still throttle your speeds just because they detect P2P traffic.
+That's where a solid VPN becomes your best friend.
 Your ISP can’t see what you’re downloading.
 And if they catch you, they could throttle your internet speed.
 That’s why you need a good VPN that can hide your torrent traffic perfectly, and these ones were the best we’ve tested:

 How to Torrent with a VPN